collinbarrett/collinbarrett.github.io/_posts/2017-06-15-http2-server-push-wordpress.md

 </figure>

 The true median run when I applied HTTP/2 Server Push to fonts and the logo .png as well produced a bit of an anomaly waterfall.
-As you can see below, all of these assets were downloaded immediately and in parallel as we’d expect.
+As you can see below, all of these assets were downloaded immediately and in parallel as we'd expect.
 However, the download times for the assets were much higher than expected.
 If we look at [all of the other runs in the batch](https://www.webpagetest.org/result/170615_8F_2CP/), though, this seems to be due to a fluke of some kind (such as network congestion).